Portraits of Arab men confront stereotypes

 A portrait of Abdel from the "Mectoub" series shot in Marrakech, Morocco.
 Credit: Scarlett Coten

-Inspired by the shifting atmosphere following the Arab Spring and her own curiosity about masculine identity, French photographer Coten spent four years from 2012 to 2015 photographing subjects in Algeria, Egypt, Jordan, Lebanon, Morocco, Tunisia and the West Bank.
+Inspired by the shifting atmosphere following the Arab Spring and her own curiosity about masculine identity, French photographer Coten spent five years from 2012 to 2016 photographing subjects in Algeria, Egypt, Jordan, Lebanon, Morocco, Tunisia and the West Bank.

 Her portraits are unconventional, with men staring directly at the viewer, juxtaposed against crumbling buildings and colorful interiors.
 Some wear high heels, others wrap themselves in scarves or fur.